-My lunches are “pro-meals” that are packed with calories and small to carry.
+My lunches are “pro bars” that are packed with calories and small to carry.
 My snacks are an assortment of protein bars I have come to love.
 Peanut butter Balance bars are my favorite.
-And Cliff Blocks were imperative to my ability to make it up and over summits.
-I love them, energy jelly beans and pro-meal gummies.
-They are all made for “during workouts” with high carbs for quick energy and they work well.
+And Cliff Bloks were imperative to my ability to make it up and over summits.
+I love these too – energy jelly beans or PRO BAR gummies.
+They are all made for “during workouts” with high carbs for quick energy.
+They work well.
+And they taste yummy too!

 The tuna packages are also great for lunch and tortillas with preservatives last a long time.
 Peanut butter and jelly in small packages are also yummy on tortillas.

 Electrolytes can prevent cramps so supplement your diet with while hiking.
 I like the water flavor types that come in small squeeze bottles but there are many types to choose from.
 I recommend you use electrolytes at least one time daily.
 Again, pre-taste them too.

 I bring additional salt packages but that is just me.
 I did find day in and day out that Top Ramen for dinner is yummy, but the entire season package contains a lot of salt, so I ultimately used only half of that at dinner or I would be thirsty all-night long.